cckmwong-data/trading_SP500/README.md

 ### 3. Multi-Asset Expansion & Exogenous Drivers (ARIMAX)

 Introducing additional predictive signals and cross-asset structure can increase model capacity and reduce idiosyncratic noise.
-Incorporate variables (*eXogenous variables*) such as VIX, inflation, or interest rates to enrich the conditional mean.
+Incorporate variables (*eXogenous variables*) in ARIMAX model such as VIX, inflation, or interest rates to enrich the conditional mean.

 ---
 ## Tools and Technologies